Cumulative projects are chipping away at one of the last

 ![]() (2016 photo) The Los Altos Heritage Orchard is a City, County and State historical resource to remain a "historic working orchard in perpetuity" located at the Civic Center bordering the City Hall, LACY, Library, Smith House and Police Station.
 The registered historic resource includes land use designation, a landmark, tree sites and trees to be replaced, not .removed.

-Additionally the historic resource encompasses the historic designation as a historic working orchard representative of the City's and Region's past. (photo circa 2011, prior to City's neglect, development and damage.
+Additionally the historic resource encompasses the historic designation as a historic working orchard representative of the City's and Region's past.
+Image taken prior to the City's most recent actions, development, and damage of this historic resource.

 |